Brian-Onyango/printf/README.md

-My ALX printf collaboration project
+Our ALX printf collaboration project